 Calvin University seeks to be a community where lesbian, gay, bisexual, and transgender persons are treated with respect, justice, grace and understanding in the Spirit of Christ.
 We recognize the complexity of current issues around homosexuality, same-sex marriage, and gender identity.
 The university desires to engage these conversations with courage, humility, prayerfulness, and convicted civility.

 1. What is Calvin’s position on homosexuality and same-sex marriage?

-As the college of the Christian Reformed Church (CRC), Calvin holds to the position of the CRC on human sexuality, articulated in 1973 and 2002.
+As the university of the Christian Reformed Church (CRC), Calvin holds to the position of the CRC on human sexuality, articulated in 1973 and 2002.
 That is to say, we believe that homosexual orientation is not a sin, and we strive to love our gay, lesbian, and bisexual students as ourselves, as God expects of us.
 We also affirm that physical sexual intimacy has its proper place in the context of heterosexual marriage.